daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 more accessible, empowering users to have a more personalized and effective reading experience.

-#### The user must be able to change the typeface.
+#### The user must be able to change the typeface

-The user should be able to change the typeface of all text, choosing from a range including sans serif and serif fonts.
+The user must be able to change the typeface of all text, choosing from a range including sans serif and serif fonts.
 Individuals with low vision or dyslexia often have specific preferences for font styles that optimize their reading experience.
 Typefaces with preferred letter